pp143d6a52.jpg

 Watkins Family

-HENRY WATKINS is documented in Henrico County, Virginia, and our immigrant ancestor.
-Many sources say Henry was born about 1638 in Wales, possibly in Talgarth, Brecknockshire, South Wales.
+HENRY WATKINS is documented in Henrico County, Virginia.
 He was a Quaker, a member of the Society of Friends, and appears in officials records in Henrico County, VA as early as 1677.
 One quote says: "One of the most interesting families in Virginia from the point of view of economic, social and political development is the distinguished family of which Henry Watkins is the immigrant ancestor."

 1677: assisted Richard Cocke, Col. Ligon, and Gilbert Jones in the survey of “Mawburne Hills,” which he owned.